Becoming an eLearning Instructor

 WHY: Research and instructor experience shows that eLearning will require more of the instructor's time per student than a traditional classroom setting.

-- How much time per week do you have to provide to the instruction of the CDF eLearning Curriculum?
+- How much time per week do you have to provide to the instruction of the eLearning Curriculum?

 WHY: You will need to plan for additional hours per student per week to instruct the eLearning curriculum.